Sean Williams (ethnomusicologist): Awards

+Service

-She has served as a council and board member of the Society for Ethnomusicology, in which she served as Second Vice President, is a participant in the Special Interest Group on Celtic Music, and was formerly on the board of the Society for Asian Music; she belongs to several other academic societies.
-She has a Facebook profile called Captain Grammar Pants, in which she posts tips on grammar, punctuation, capitalization, spelling, and etymology.
+Williams has served as a council and board member of the Society for Ethnomusicology, in which she served as Second Vice President, is a participant in the Special Interest Group on Celtic Music, and was formerly on the board of the Society for Asian Music; she belongs to several other academic societies.
+She is a board member of Celtic MKE which hosts the Milwaukee Irish Fest.
+Lastly, she hosts the Captain Grammar Pants page on Facebook, in which she posts tips on grammar, punctuation, capitalization, spelling, and etymology.

+Musicianship

-Sean Williams is also a musician; she plays numerous Irish, Indonesian, and Brazilian instruments along with the classical guitar, fiddle, and banjo.
-She sings in Irish, English, Portuguese, Indonesian, and Sundanese.
+Williams is also a musician; she plays numerous Irish, Indonesian, and Brazilian instruments along with the classical guitar, fiddle, and banjo.
+She performs in the Brazilian Samba Olywa ensemble in Olympia, Washington.
+She sings in multiple languages, and has performed with composer/conductor Eric Whitacre in his Virtual Choir and onstage at Carnegie Hall and Lincoln Center.